dfinity/verifiable-credentials-sdk/README.md

 You can test it against the dummy issuer deployed here: [https://qdiif-2iaaa-aaaap-ahjaq-cai.icp0.io/](https://qdiif-2iaaa-aaaap-ahjaq-cai.icp0.io/).

-You can use the staging Internet Identity instead of the mainnet one as well: [https://fgte5-ciaaa-aaaad-aaatq-cai.ic0.app/](https://fgte5-ciaaa-aaaad-aaatq-cai.ic0.app/).
+You can use the staging Internet Identity: [https://fgte5-ciaaa-aaaad-aaatq-cai.ic0.app/](https://fgte5-ciaaa-aaaad-aaatq-cai.ic0.app/).

 ## Upcoming